USS Lenape: Sinks at NYC Pier

 On Wednesday, 12 October 1921, The New York Times reported that on the previous day, the Lenape, moored on the north side of Pier 36, North River, filled with water and sank at her pier.
 The accident happened between 9 and 10 a.m.
 Officials of the line refrained from giving out any information, and neither police nor Naval Communications Service were informed of the sinking until late that night.
 Only the crew were on board the steamship, and they climbed to safety on the pier before the vessel sank.

 The Lenape was in the New York-Charleston-Jacksonville Clyde line service.
 She had just arrived on her last voyage Sunday and was due to sail again on the following Saturday.

 No cargo was on board, and the damage, according to wreckers in charge of raising the vessel, was comparatively slight.
 Soon after the vessel went down, the Merritt & Chapman Wrecking Company was notified and sent three wrecking tugs to raise the ship.

 According to a report made on the night of the accident by the wreckers, the engine room and after part of the Lenape were filled with water, but the forward holds were dry, with the bow of the steamship sticking out of the water, high and dry.
 It was thought by the wreckers that members of the engine room force were working on the ship seacocks and that these valves had been opened.
 After opening, it is believed the men found it impossible to close them again.
 Captain I. M. Tooker of the wrecking company said he expected to raise the steamship by the following morning.
+Raised, repaired, and returned to service.

+Loss by fire

+On 18 November, 1925 she caught fire off the Delaware Capes, and was beached in Delaware Bay, a total loss.
+Later scrapped.
+All passengers and crew were rescued.